All the Madmen (song)

-"All the Madmen" is a song written by David Bowie in 1970 for his album The Man Who Sold the World, released later that year in the US and in April 1971 in the UK.
-One of the many tracks on the album about insanity, it has been described as depicting "a world so bereft of reason that the last sane men are the ones in the asylums".
+"All the Madmen" is a song by English singer-songwriter David Bowie, written in 1970 for his third studio album, The Man Who Sold the World, released later that year in the US and in April 1971 in the UK.
+As one of several tracks on the album about insanity, the song has been summarized as depicting "a world so bereft of reason that the last sane men are the ones in the asylums".

 Music and lyrics

 The track opens with just vocals and acoustic guitar, with the second verse adding cymbals and recorder, creating an atmosphere that Bowie biographer David Buckley called "childlike dementia", before transforming into a heavy rocker featuring distorted chords from the electric guitar played by Mick Ronson, augmented by Moog synthesizer played by Ralph Mace.
-Later, Ronson plays melodic lead guitar, before a return to heavy riffing and then melodic lead guitar as the song concludes.
+Later, Ronson plays melodic lead guitar, before a return to heavy riffing and then melodic lead guitar as the song concludes. "[A] mini-score for four recorders" which Ronson wrote was "used in the break of [the song]".

 It ends with the chant "Zane zane zane, ouvre le chien", the latter phrase literally meaning "open the dog" in French.
 Tanja Stark, citing Bowie's well known interest in esoterica suggests the surrealist phrase "Zane, Zane, Zane", repeated by Bowie on the track "Buddha of Suburbia" is possibly "... a cryptic reference to the esoteric Sword of Zayin (zayin (זין) means "sword") a Kabbalah concept associated with the Mezla Lightning Flash of Creation that zigzags from station to station of the mystic Tree of Life conjuring a multitude of associations with Bowie, from Aladdin Sane's iconic 'zigzag' Lightning Flash to Bowie's zigzag drawing of the Tree of Life on the back cover of Station to Station".

 The production of the song also made use of varispeed vocals, which Bowie had first employed – though only for comic effect – on "The Laughing Gnome" in 1967.
 Bowie has said that the song was written for and about his half brother, Terry Burns, who had schizophrenia and was an inmate of Cane Hill Hospital (pictured on the original U.S. cover of The Man Who Sold the World) until his suicide in 1985.
 The lyrics include references to lobotomy, the tranquilizer Librium and EST, or Electroshock Therapy.